Installing and Authenticating Your Terminal Agent

 Auto-Update Configuration

-Claude Code automatically checks for updates and prompts you to install them.
+Native Claude Code installations automatically check for updates and prompt you to install them.
 To disable auto-updates (useful for corporate environments or version pinning):

 export DISABLE_AUTOUPDATER=1